Navigating the borrowing process

 The Finance Authority of Maine (FAME) offers forgivable loan programs for Maine residents (as determined by FAME's standards) who commit to working in underserved areas of Maine after completion of their studies.

-This low-interest loan program encourages medical and dental students to practice in Maine.
-Loans are need-based and require disclosure of total family financial information for students under the age of 30.
+The Maine Health Professions Loan is a low-interest loan program that encourages medical and dental students to practice in Maine.
+Loans are need-based and awards range from $10,000–$25,000 annually.

-This forgivable loan program was designed to encourage dental students who are Maine residents to practice primary dental care in an eligible dental care facility in an underserved area in Maine.
+The Maine Dental Education Loan Program is a forgivable loan program designed to encourage dental students who are Maine residents to practice primary dental care in an eligible dental care facility in an underserved area in Maine.
+Awards are $20,000 annually.

 EDUCATORS FOR MAINE